evansiroky/node-geo-tz/README.md

 By default, geoTz uses a cache that expires after 60 seconds.
 This method can be used to change the caching behavior using the following options:

 * `expires` - time in miliseconds to expire a cached file (cannot be used together with `store`)
-* `preload` - if set to true will attempt to cache all files (requires lots of memory)
+* `preload` - if set to true will attempt to cache all files (slow startup time and requires lots of memory)
 * `store` - offload the cache to a custom storage solution (must be compatible with the Map api)

 Examples: